 With the app open, you’ll see a message that your PC is now ready for you to connect wirelessly.
 That’s it.
 You don’t need to mess with any firewall or network server settings.
 Just open the app whenever you want to cast.

 On most PCs, you’ll likely see a “This device might have trouble displaying your content because its hardware wasn’t specifically designed for wireless projection” message.
-The application will still work, but it would likely work better if the PC’s hardware and hardware drivers was specifically designed to function for wireless projection.
+The application will still work, but it would likely work better if the PC’s hardware and hardware drivers were specifically designed to function for wireless projection.

 How to Cast From Another Windows 10 PC